Is it possible to travel and stay healthy during these times of COVID-19?

 The safest option is not to travel.
 But if you want to travel, there are things you can do to minimize your risk of catching the virus.

-Our road trip was not much different than how we currently live life at home.
+Our trips this year are not much different than how we currently live life at home.
 At home, we visit the grocery store and a few essential stores, get carry out, visit the local park for recreation, and avoid group gatherings and indoor spaces.
-Flying was our riskiest activity but we chose an airline that doesn’t pack the plane full of people, enforced the use of masks, and suspended drink service to minimize the amount of time people would be “mask free.”
+Flying was our riskiest activity but we chose airlines that don’t pack the plane full of people, enforced the use of masks, and suspended drink service to minimize the amount of time people would be “mask free.”

 If you are itching to travel, a road trip is a great way to go.
 Exploring outdoor spaces is the perfect way to travel and social distance at the same time.